Mitrampg/employee_absenteeism/README.md

 ## Deployment Model

 In this project i created a deployment model where you can try fill the characteristic of your employee to predict your employee absenteeism.
-This model limited because it's just trained based on dataset in this project.
+This model is limited because it's just trained based on dataset in this project.
 Here is the deployment model link: https://bit.ly/absenteeism_predict